6Morpheus6/pinokio-wiki/README.md

 #### Update, Reinstall, Factory Reset and Delete

-- To update an App, close it if running and click the **Update** button. *This will update the app to the latest version.*
+- To update an App, close it if running and click the **Update** button. *This will update the App to the latest version.*
 - To reinstall an App, close it if running and click **Reinstall**. *This will reinstall the App without deleting any data or creations.*
 - A **Factory Reset** will delete the App but not the Pinokio scripts. *It will still be displayed on the Pinokio home screen and can be reinstalled any time.*
 Not all Apps come with an Update, Reinstall or Factory Reset button